databrickslabs/mosaic/docs/source/api/raster-format-readers.rst

     * :code:`skipProject` (default false) - mostly for troubleshooting, only good up to tessellate phase, most likely (BooleanType) will fail in combiner phase, e.g. can be used with :code:`stopAtTessellate` to help with initial processing of challenging datasets
-    * :code:`srid` (default 0) - can attempt to set the SRID on the dataset, e.g. if it isn't already set (IntegerType);
-      if a dataset has no SRID, then WGS84 / SRID=4326 will be assumed
     * :code:`stepTessellate` (default false) - optionally, iterate tessellation from 0..resolution; not allowed with either geo-scientific or vsizip files (BooleanType)
     * :code:`stopAtTessellate` (default false) - optionally, return after tessellate phase, prior to the combiner phase (BooleanType)